edixon95/puzzle-Game/README.md

 ## Secondary goal(s):
 - No frameworks or libraries
 - Use data structures to build everything seen
-- All purpose functions that work with the addition of new content
+- Modular functions that work with the addition of new content
 ---
 # File overview:
 player.js